thinknlive/picolisp-gosper/README.md

 (Run-Dragon-Curve 4096.0 0.0 2000000)
 ~~~~

-edit to taste (don't forget your decimal place!) and restart gosper.l
+edit to taste (don't forget your decimal place!) and either click the 'reload' button on the ui or restart the service.

 ## Source Files:
 ~~~~
-c-curl.l  -- Generate Gosper curve points
+c-curl.l  -- Generate curve points
 gosper.l  -- Render curve points on canvas, based on code from http://picolisp.com/wiki/?canvasDrawing
 ~~~~

 ## Todo:

-### Do more with the UI...
-* spigot the results to render the curves gradually
-* allow changing curve parameters from the ui.

 ### Generalize...
 * the underlying code to allow specifying and and visualizing L-systems https://en.wikipedia.org/wiki/L-system